Share this link via

 One of the best Japanese Kanji dictionary.

-Halfway - Refers to being in the middle of a process.
+Halfway - In the middle of progress; ongoing.

 We went to paris in the course of our travels.